 We can start by displaying the image and eliciting some sentences and vocabulary.
 If they get stuck, or if we are interested in giving them some specific vocabulary or practice, then we can show the text which is hidden in a text box.
 On mouse click, the hidden text appears.

-To see an example of this slideshow type, please download this file or watch it online below:
+To see an example of this slideshow type, please download this file.

-- Get students’ attention: the screen attracts their attention and the fact of giving them some help is useful to avoid the fact that some students feel lost and switch off sometimes.
+- Get students’ attention: the screen attracts their attention and giving them some help prevents some students from feeling lost and switching off sometimes.

 - Check previous knowledge: before showing the vocabulary, we can ask students some questions about the picture to see what structures and vocabulary they remember.

 - Activate schemata: students start thinking about the topic related to the picture.